-Oreet Ashery is an Associate Professor of Fine Art and Co-convener of the MFA program at the Ruskin; she is a fellow of Exeter College.
+Oreet Ashery is an Associate Professor of Fine Art and Co-convener of the MFA programme at the Ruskin; she is a fellow of Exeter College.

 In 2017 Ashery exhibited the sonic performance Passing Through Metal.
 For the duration of approximately two hours per concert, audiences are invited to pass through the sound of metallic-rain produced by forty local knitters who use eighty metal knitting needles, each attached to a pick-up microphone.
 The metallic sounds are interrupted by heavy sonic wall of growling vocal and instrumental doom from a local death metal band.
 The work was shown in LPS; Malmo, Donaufestival; Krems and Kettle’s Yard; Cambridge.